tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

             opacity: 0.7
         });

-        // Insert below the draw layer (so drawn polygons and points render on top of data layer). m_map.getLayers().insertAt(1, m_gee_layer);
+        // Insert below the draw layer (so drawn polygons and points render on top of the data layer). m_map.getLayers().insertAt(1, m_gee_layer);
     };